speckleworks/SpeckleUnity/docfx/articles/gettingStarted.md

 ## Step 3: Receive a Stream

 If you enter play mode now, assuming you configured your manager correctly, you should be able to see your stream appear after a moment, rendered with the material you assigned! **The waiting time is proportional to the size of the stream**.
 This includes the number of objects in the stream as well as the size of the meta data per object.
-As your stream is being processed, the Unity console should show you logs of what the progress percentage is or if anything went wrong.
+To get feedback on how far along the download process is, see [this part of the Example Code section](https://speckleworks.github.io/SpeckleUnity/articles/exampleCode.html#get-update-percentage).

 ![Figure4](~/images/gettingStarted4.png)